-The group of women, in their 60s and 70s, came to together with a shared love of snorkelling, and every day they swim up to 3 km, cameras in hand, to help identify and record the sea snakes found along the way.
-We joined them for a snorkel on a recent dive trip to New Caledonia, for this exclusive interview with the marine biologist leading the research project, Dr Clair Goiran.
+The group of women, in their 60s and 70s, came to together with a shared love of snorkeling, and every day they swim up to 3 km, cameras in hand, to help identify and record the sea snakes found along the way.
+We joined them for a snorkel on a recent dive trip to New Caledonia, for this exclusive interview with the marine biologist leading the research project, Dr. Clair Goiran.

-Goiran, a marine biologist at the University of New Caledonia, was initially a coral specialist, and switched her studies to sea snakes after meeting Rick Shine from Sydney University who came to New Caledonia to study sea snakes in 2002.
+Goiran, a marine biologist at the University of New Caledonia, was initially a coral specialist and switched her studies to sea snakes after meeting Rick Shine from Sydney University who came to New Caledonia to study sea snakes in 2002.

 “It was much more fun than studying coral, so I started studying sea snakes as my main subject.”

-“Lemon Bay is a very good place for studying sea snakes because there are lots here and it helps us understand how they react to the urbanisation of the reef.
+“Lemon Bay is a very good place for studying sea snakes because there are lots here and it helps us understand how they react to the urbanization of the reef.
 You see, it’s in town, so it’s a reef that is transformed by human influence, by pollution, by every action we take.
 So, it’s interesting for us to understand how the snakes have responded to the changing environment.”

 Is there a particular species that is of interest?